Growers of Hillbilly Fruit. Pawpaws and Persimmons.

 Fruit Crush Pawpaw Description

 The Fruit Crush pawpaw is a late season pawpaw with very strong flavoured sweet, large fruits with a darker flesh.
 One of the high quality pawpaws if you are looking for strong flavours.
 Needs another pawpaw as a pollinator.
 We would only plant this pawpaw in a hot/warm sheltered area.
-This is a difficult pawpaw to ripen in the UK but one for the collectors who are looking to expand their orchard with a riskier but high quality addition.
+This is a difficult pawpaw to ripen in the UK.

 A fantastic choice if you already have pawpaws and are looking for one that may not ripen every year but is of high quality.